By the Seaside a poem by Larry Stapleton

 How to get your copy of From A Clear Blue Sky

 From a Clear Blue Sky is now available on Kindle and as an Audio Download.
-This is in addition to the popular hardback and paperback editions and the full and unabridged boxed Audio Book CD set.
+This is in addition to the popular hardback and paperback editions and the full and unabridged boxed Audio Book set.

 The Browser on-line interview